The Density of a family of monogenic number fields: Introduction

 where $\pi(x)$ denotes the number of primes less than $x$. \end{theorem} The idea is to find a congruence condition on $p$ such that $f_p(t)=t^q-p$ is monogenic.
 This condition on $p$ reads as $p^{q-1}\not\equiv 1\pmod{q^2}$.
 Then we use the Chebotarev density theorem to count these primes.
-We will also present an elementary method to count these primes by using Dirichlet's theorem on primes in arithmetic progressions.